 I believe there is a national movement to help you get stronger, leaner and healthier with what you eat.
 Knowing what’s in your food, and how it can help you get well or make you sick are the most important steps you can take to transform your life.
 On this website you will find a series of articles about nutrition and healthy diet that will help you towards this direction.

-This post is a re-posted, edited summary of my recent experience in New York City, with Dr. Oz: there, we did 3 TV segments over 25 minutes (it aired first 10.18.12); it is online and rebroadcast today, 08.15.13.
+This post is a re-posted, edited summary of my recent experience in New York City, with Dr. Oz: there, we did 3 TV segments over 25 minutes; it is online.
 I demonstrated and described the medical magic of

 a. chicken, antibiotic free

 e. pumpkin, both fresh and canned

 g. black pepper and oregano

 h. concord grapes

 i. red wine

 I also described how and why hospital food has to change to prevent disease instead of cause it, and medical education as well, and gave my simple acronym of BITES™ of foods you should eat every week.
 The Little Bites part of my ChefMD book is everyone’s favorite part.

 Boosting immunity and reducing risk for cancer with what you eat is powerful.
 Obesity is probably the most important cause of cancer, equivalent now with smoking.